 Electric Fencing.
 Nonlethal electric fencing may be installed around nesting areas to prevent/reduce mammalian predation on nests/chicks.
-Electric fencing has been used effectively at many sites to increase productivity for nesting shorebirds and would be evaluated for use at the national seashore.

 Lethal Tools

 Selective Predator Removal Criteria.
 Selective predator removal could take place anywhere in the national seashore.
 The specific locations and timing of predator removals will likely vary year to year according to the results of monitoring data collected in the previous years and during the current nesting season.
 The specific predator species, number of individuals removed, and locations of removal would be evaluated according to the following criteria: